 If you’ve received spam text or multimedia messaging service (MMS) messages or wondering how hackers send them, read on.
 Let’s explore some ways an average user can find the source of their unwanted texts.

-Worried woman holding smartphone having received an sms and wondering: can a text be traced or tracked.
+Worried woman holding smartphone having received an SMS and wondering: can a text be traced or tracked.

 How To Track A Text’s Origin For The Average User